Deltares/Koswat/docs/reference/koswat_strategies.md

 | Location_000 | 0, 1 | 4200000 |
 | Location_005 | 0, 1, 2, 3 | 4200000 |

-We already know that only the second cluster can generate subclusters, therefore different valid options, so we will use said subcluster's options for the example
+We already know that only the second cluster can generate subclusters, therefore different valid options, so we will use said subcluster's options for the example.

 ```json